Hermelin Brain Tumor Center: Our approach to care

-- A team that includes physicians, nurses, clinical coordinators, social workers.
+- A team that includes physicians, nurses, clinical coordinators and social workers (learn more about our brain tumor specialists)

-- A designated patient neuro-oncology coordinator, including assistance with testing, setting up appointments and overall education during your care.
+- A designated patient neuro-oncology coordinator, for assistance setting up appointments, undergoing testing and receiving overall education during your care

 As you prepare for your first appointment, you may want to consider discussing these topics with your doctor: